 M13, The Hercules Cluster

-Regardless of which is the “best”, they are all beautiful sights in a telescope or binoculars.
 M13 is visible to the naked eye in moderately dark skies, obvious in binoculars, pretty in a small scope and stunning in a big scope.
-It’s one of my favourite objects to look at through the eyepiece.
+It’s one of my favourite objects to look at through any instrument.

 Sky-Watcher Esprit 150 f/7 refractor, QHY 16200-A camera, Optolong L, R, G and B filters, Paramount MX.
-Acquisition with TheSkyX unguided.
-Focused manually.
+Acquisition with TheSkyX unguided, except for 10m subs guided with OAG and QHY5-III-290.
+Focused using Optec FocusLynx focuser.
 Automation with CCDCommander.
 All pre-processing and processing in PixInsight.
 Acquired from my SkyShed in Guelph.
-Nearly full moon, average transparency and fair seeing.
-Data acquired May 25-29, 2018.
+May 25-29, 2018: Nearly full moon, average transparency and fair seeing.
+April 25-May 24, 2019: No moon, average transparency and good seeing.

 Data Reduction and Cleanup

 The BatchPreProcessing script was used to perform calibration, cosmetic correction and registration of all frames.
-ImageIntegration was used to make the L, R, G and B masters.
+ImageIntegration was used to make the R, G and B masters, and the three L masters (made from 3m, 5m and 10m exposures, respectively).
 DynamicCrop was used to crop all the masters identically.
-DynamicBackgroundExtraction was applied to each master.

 Linear Noise Reduction: MultiscaleLinearTransform was used to reduce noise in the SynthL image.
 An internal mask was used, with layer settings for threshold and strength as follows:Layer 1: 3, 0.7 Layer 2: 2, 0.5 Layer 3: 2, 0.45 Layer 4: 1.0, 0.10.

-Stretching: HistogramTransformation was applied to the SynthL to make a pleasing, bright image.
+Stretching: HistogramTransformation was applied to make a pleasing, bright image.